 Why to attend?

-8th International Conference on Neuro Pharmaceutics and Neuro Pharmacology is a unique platform which aims to generate new ideas for Neuropharmaceutics that will be beneficial across the globe.
-Neuropharmaceutics 2017 will witness an assembly of experts from all over the world who will present their current cutting edge research for the betterment in this aspect.
+8th International Conference on Neuropharmaceutics and Neuropharmacology is a unique platform which aims to generate new ideas for Neuropharmaceutics along with the Neuropharmacological strategies which cover the Neuro based studies that could make the upcoming researchers a platform to explore their academic skills that will be beneficial across the globe.
+Neuropharmaceutics 2018 will witness an assembly of experts from all over aspects of Neuro related studies all over the world who will present their current cutting edge research for the betterment in this aspect.

 Targets of Drug action in CNS